How Do You Like Your Coffee

 • The Latte and the Cappucino sound so posh…

-• We love rustic Coffee made over the campfire in a tin and look for dandelion roots to substitute it when our hike goes beyond the coffee supply!
+• We love rustic coffee made over the campfire in a tin and look for dandelion roots to substitute for it when our hike goes beyond the coffee supply!

-• We tolerate instant Coffee when there is nothing else available.
+• We tolerate instant coffee when nothing else is available.

 • The culture of Coffee is universal…